bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/Geographic Map of Asset Inventory.md

 ![alt text](images/Geographic%20Map%20of%20Asset%20Inventory.PNG "Computer Geo-Locations")

-1. Run the following query in Azure Monitor Logs:
+1. In *Azure Monitor Logs*, run the following query using any time interval you wish:

    ```
    // Table of Computer Geo-Locations